Building a Better Bar: Capturing Minimum Competence

 The legal profession lacks a clear, explicit understanding of the minimum competence needed to practice law and how it should be tested on the bar exam.
 And we cannot even say that the bar exam, as it exists now, is the right way to test for minimum competence until we know what we are testing for.
 Through the Building a Better Bar project, we will build upon the existing research through a series focus groups held across the country, and ultimately provide a richer, more diverse picture of the minimum competence needed to practice law.

-IAALS is partnering with Professor Deborah Merritt at the Ohio State University Moritz College to develop a fair, evidence-based definition of minimum competence—based on the knowledge, skills, and judgment that new lawyers use to serve clients.
+IAALS is partnering with Professor Deborah Merritt at The Ohio State University Moritz College of Law to develop a fair, evidence-based definition of minimum competence—based on the knowledge, skills, and judgment that new lawyers use to serve clients.
 Those insights will help reshape the bar exam into an evidence-based tool for licensing lawyers.
 The project will also inform efforts to focus legal education on the competencies that students need to pass the bar and serve clients effectively.
 AccessLex Institute has generously provided funding to make this project possible.